 - At the “Connect Chromecast to your Wi-Fi” step, select the VPN network.

-- If you already have Chromecast setup, connect it to the VPN-protected Wi-Fi network.
+- If you already have a Chromecast set up, connect it to the VPN-protected Wi-Fi network.

 - Stream to your heart’s content.

-Avoid internet throttling: when it comes to selectively and purposefully slowing down your internet connection, ISPs consider video streaming among the top targets.
+- Avoid being throttled: When it comes to selectively and purposefully slowing down your internet connection, ISPs consider your downloads among the top targets.
+And trust us, ISPs know what you download.
 Reclaim your internet speed and stream without interruptions with a VPN.